Volume 5 | Issue 12Putting it in context

 Everyone has an opinion on resolving conflict.
 I am in the conflict solutions business so I also offer opinions.
 When I write about something, I am always conscious about the enduring truism about advice; it only worth something if it’s invited.

-My letters, not being offered in response a specific request, are balanced carefully on that fine edge between “now that’s interesting” and “oh no, not again”.
+My letters, not being offered in response to a specific request, are balanced carefully on that fine edge between “now that’s interesting” and “oh no, not again”.
 The purpose of my letter, Putting It in Context, is simple – to offer insight into an idea or concept that has practical application to those making critical decisions related to conflict in the workplace.

-In previous letters I talked about the conflict resolution triangle.
-It is an image I used to explain the process of separating the individual(s) from the issues through a three part process where this separation process is the first part.
+In previous letters, I talked about the conflict resolution triangle.
+It is an image I used to explain the process of separating the individual(s) from the issues through a three-part process where this separation process is the first part.